leixu-cfd/leixu-cfd.github.io/_pages/about.md

   - /about.html
 ---

-Lei Xu ia an associate professor at the Shenzhen Institute of Advanced Technology, Chinese Academy of Sciences, Shenzhen, China.
+Lei Xu is an associate professor at the Shenzhen Institute of Advanced Technology, Chinese Academy of Sciences, Shenzhen, China.
 His research include computational fluid dynamics, parallel computing.